ucloud/terraform-provider-ucloud/website/docs/r/isolation_group.html.markdown

 The following arguments are supported:

-* `name` - (Optional) The name of the isolation group information which contains 1-63 characters and only support Chinese, English, numbers, '-', '_', '.', ',', '[', ']', ':'.
+* `name` - (Optional, ForceNew) The name of the isolation group information which contains 1-63 characters and only support Chinese, English, numbers, '-', '_', '.', ',', '[', ']', ':'.
 If not specified, terraform will auto-generate a name beginning with `tf-isolation-group`.
-* `remark` - (Optional) The remarks of the isolation group.
+* `remark` - (Optional, ForceNew) The remarks of the isolation group.
 (Default: `""`).

 ## Import